Recursive Inspection Games: Discussion of the model and interpretation of the main theorem

 We next discuss the rewards to the inspectee $r_k,\ldots,r_1$ for successful violations, and the corresponding scaled penalty $-b\cdot r_k$ to the inspectee in~(\ref{rec}).
-These parameters are new compared to von Stengel (1991), who proved Theorem~\ref{t-main} with $r_i=1$ for $k\ge i\ge1$.
+These parameters are new compared to von Stengel \cite{vS1991}, who proved Theorem~\ref{t-main} with $r_i=1$ for $k\ge i\ge1$.
 With general nonnegative rewards $r_i$, it seems that one can dispense with the parameter~$k$ and simply assume that only the first $k$ rewards $r_i$ are nonzero if the inspectee intends only $k$ violations.
 In one respect this is a different game than when the inspectee will not carry out more than $k$ violations, because when all rewards are zero, the inspectee can violate and be caught without penalty, which just terminates the game; one may argue that this is an acceptable game outcome that just has to be interpreted appropriately.
 The main reason for the parameter $k$ in the recursive description of the game is to identify the next reward to the inspectee after a successful violation when the game continues in the bottom-right cell in (\ref{rec}).
 The number of intended violations serves as a ``counter'' for the rewards, which we have therefore numbered in the order $r_k,r_{k-1},\ldots,r_1$.
 Such a counter is needed for the recursive description in one way or another.

 The payoff $b\cdot r_k$ to the inspector for a caught violation may seem strange in the game $\Gammaprime(n,m,k)$ where the inspector is not informed about~$k$.
 However, we think it is justifiable to make the ``stakes'' of a violation proportional to $r_k$ even if the inspector does not know~$r_k$, because the inspectee knows what is at stake.
-We have chosen this payoff as $b\cdot r_k$ because otherwise, for example if that payoff was just $b$, the optimal inspection strategy would not be independent of $k$ as it is according to the solution~(\ref{p}); this is easily seen with small examples of games that have such alternative payoffs.
-Similarly, the inspector's strategy would not be independent of $k$ if the inspectee had to return his previous rewards for successful violations when he is caught at a later stage.
+We have chosen this payoff as $b\cdot r_k$ because otherwise the optimal inspection strategy would not be independent of~$k$ as it is according to the solution~(\ref{p}).
+In fact, the next theorem states that the payoffs in (\ref{rec}) are as general as possible so that this independence holds.
+For simplicity, we assume that the marginal gain $r_j$ to the inspectee for the next of $j$ remaining violations is always positive, and that the game has a circular preference structure.